sjbeckett/weighted-modularity-LPAwbPLUS/README.md

 Liu X., Murata T. 2010.
 An Efficient Algorithm for Optimizing Bipartite Modularity in Bipartite Networks.
 Journal of Advanced Computational Intelligence and Intelligent Informatics (JACIII) 14(4): 408-415.

-Further details for LPAwb+ are being written in (Beckett, unsubmitted)

 Contact